-BMW has officially opened a new distribution centre in Spartanburg, South Carolina, to handle service parts from North America-based suppliers for X-series SUV models built at the carmaker’s nearby manufacturing plant in Greer.
-Vehicle made there are destined for customers across the continent.
+BMW has officially opened a new distribution centre in Spartanburg, South Carolina, to handle service parts from North America-based suppliers and destined for regional aftersales customers for the X-series SUV models built at the carmaker’s nearby manufacturing plant in Greer.

 The facility, which the OEM refers to as a ‘continental distribution centre’ (ConDC), is a new type of operation for BMW outside of Germany and should substantially cut delivery lead times, transport costs and shipping errors.